Moffitt Cancer Center Executive Leadership

 In this capacity, he works to develop multifaceted partnership and strategic alliances that advance the cancer center’s strategic goals and increase patient access to the institution.
 Harrison joined Moffitt in 2014 as chair and senior member of the Department of Radiation Oncology.
-He also serves as deputy physician-in-chief.

 Harrison has served as president and board chairman of the American Society for Radiation Oncology (ASTRO), which is the largest radiation oncology society in the country.
 Harrison has been a former president and board member of both the American Brachytherapy Society and the International Society of Intraoperative Radiation Therapy.
 He also has served on the boards of the Radiation Oncology Institute, as well as the Eastern Division of the American Cancer Society, where he was previously named physician of the year.